dhth/envee/README.md

 ⚡️ Usage
 ---

 `envee` requires a TOML file which holds data for the app versions.
+You will most likely need to tap into your CICD system/GitOps repo to generate this file (we use a GitOps repo at work, so I pull the versions from it using a simple Python script).

 ```toml
 # array of environments in the order you would like to see them in the results